kubeflow/manifests/README.md

 #### Dex

 Dex is an OpenID Connect Identity (OIDC) with multiple authentication backends.
-In this default installation, it includes a static user named `user` with E-mail `user@example.com`.
+In this default installation, it includes a static user named `user@example.com`.
 By default, the user's password is `12341234`.
 For any production Kubeflow deployment, you should change the default password by following [the relevant section](#change-default-user-password).

 Install Dex: